zchee/golang-wiki/CommonMistakes.md

         fmt.Println(v)
 }
 ```
 The above example also will print last element of values, the reason is same as closure.
-To fix the declare another variable inside the loop.
+To fix the issue declare another variable inside the loop.

 ```go
 for _, val := range values {